level23/druid-client/README.md

 $builder->where('name', '=', 'John');
 ```

-We also support using a Closure to group various filters in 1 filter.
+We also support using a `Closure` to group various filters in 1 filter.
+It will receive a `FilterBuilder`.
 For example:
 ```php
 $builder->where(function (FilterBuilder $filterBuilder) {
     $filterBuilder->orWhere('namespace', 'Talk');